ptoner1/portfolio/README.md

 <h1>Portfolio</h1>
 <p>
   Built to show a portfolio of projects that feature video.
 Stylistically, it's not trying to be glitzy, but the universal, changing color theme is a highlight.
-  Page colors can be seen in the video controls as well as the favicon.
+  Theme colors can be seen in the video controls as well as the favicon.
 You can look at the final product
   <a href="https://www.paulyprograms.com" target="_blank">
     here.
   </a>